Employer Brand – An Organization Journey Lost in Translation!

 These will build the customer experience, admiration, and advocacy for the brand because of enhanced performance and commitment of the talent towards the Organization.
 Read more on: How to digitally enhance Employee Experience

 6 Hacks To Design Employer Branding

-I have worked across Global and Indian organizations (including early and high growth start-ups), it’s interesting to see the attitude and approach of business leaders/entrepreneurs to Employer Brand / Branding.
+I have worked across Global and Indian organizations (including early and high-growth start-ups), it’s interesting to see the attitude and approach of business leaders/entrepreneurs to Employer Brand / Branding.
 While the Global organizations are committed and deeply involved in co-creating employer brand as the outcome of talent brand, the start-ups (early stage and high growth stage) are focused on employer brand as the outcome of revenue, products, and services, and market share.
 There is a priority for Entrepreneurs to go through a mindset shift about their understanding of talent.
-Employer brand and branding aren’t built on pillars of perks, fancy titles, insane compensation offers, freebies.
+Employer brand and branding aren’t built on pillars of perks, fancy titles, insane compensation offers, or freebies.
 It’s about people, built by: